Airport of the Pacific: Environmental concerns

 In October 2021, the Ministry of the Environment of El Salvador|Ministry of the Environment and Natural Resources (MARN) advised CEPA to change the location of the Airport of the Pacific citing environmental concerns.
 MARN suggested moving the airport slightly to the northeast, as its planned location disrupted the habitats of several endangered species and was at risk of being submerged by rising sea levels.
 CEPA did not accept MARN's recommendation.
 The Indigenous Movement for the Integration of the Struggles of the Ancestral Peoples of El Salvador (MILPA) argues that the airport's construction violates the local people's right to private property and degrades the area's environment.
 In February 2025, MILPA coordinator Ángel Flores described the area of the airport's construction as "highly degraded" ("altamente degradado") and raised concerns regarding deforestation; by December 2024, 462 manzanas (approximately 230 acres) of land had been deforested.
 Some locals also lost access to running water.

 Bukele addressed environmental concerns in a speech for construction's groundbreaking.
 He stated that the government would reforest nearby areas to compensate for the trees that were cut down during construction, install barriers to prevent nearby bodies of water from becoming contaminated, and monitor levels of air and noise pollution.
-In an interview, Anliker assured that the airport's construction zone was not inside an environmental protected area and that MARN had given CEPA permission to build the airport in its location.
+In an interview, Anliker said that the airport's construction zone was not inside an environmental protected area and that MARN had given CEPA permission to build the airport in its location.